pontoonapps/CareerGuide/maps-api/README.md

 * POST `<root>/v2/pins` – add a user pin (accepts JSON)
   * if the JSON includes an ID, this is an update operation (existence of that ID among this user's pins is checked)
   * if the JSON does not include an ID, this is an add operation (creates a new pin)
-  * returns 204 No Content on success
+  * returns 200 OK on success, the new/updated pin in the response
   * returns 409 Conflict if an update is requested but the ID doesn't exist
   * returns 400 Bad Request when data is malformed
 * POST `<root>/v2/pins/delete` – remove a pin identified by ID and created by the calling user (accepts JSON)